-If 2018 has taught me anything it’s that, every year has significance and changes who I am moving forward.
+If 2018 has taught me anything it’s that every change is significant.

 During 2017 I thought I was put together, had made it as an adult and truly knew what I wanted in life but somehow, towards the latter half my perspective changed, started to crumble and that all led me to where I am now.